mjrousos/spec-kit/templates/commands/plan-tests.md

    - Ensure test cases cover positive and negative scenarios, edge cases, and error handling
    - Identify equivalence classes and boundaries for each method being tested; then include parameterized test sets that include pairwise combinations for key input dimensions.
    - Document all test cases in IMPL_PLAN under "Test Cases" section with clear descriptions
+   - This can be slow, so consider planning test cases by breaking the complete list of source files into parts or even handling one source file at a time then moving to the next (`source-files.md` can be updated to track status)

 3. **Test case review**:
    - Review generated test cases for completeness and clarity